Is Writing a Book Profitable? What to Expect As a First Time Author

 Something worth considering is that when you publish through Amazon and enroll in the KDP Select program, you agree to sell your book exclusively on Amazon for at least 90 days.
 That means you can't sell your book anywhere else, either in physical stores or other online retailers.

-If for whatever reason, KDP isn't for you—or if you decide to launch your book on KDP and then look for other platforms after 90 days—here are some alternatives to check out.
+If, for whatever reason, KDP isn't for you—or if you decide to launch your book on KDP and then look for other platforms after 90 days—here are some alternatives to check out to make money with your book.

-It's always worth it to try and list your book for sale in as many places as possible.
+It's always worth it to try and list your book for sale in as many places as possible to reach more readers.
 If you become a self-published author through KDP, then I'd still recommend publishing through another platform after 90 days.

 Is writing a book profitable?
 If you have your book available in multiple places, you have a better chance of success at turning a profit.

 Barnes & Noble Press is probably the second most popular publishing platform for aspiring authors.
-Royalty rates range from around 40-65% depending on the price of your book, and you gain access to a host of partnered programs for editing, cover design, and marketing solutions.
+Royalty rates range from around 40-65% depending on the price of your book, and you gain access to a host of partnered programs for editing services, designing your cover, and marketing solutions.

 If everything about publishing a book yourself just seems like too much, there are still options.
 Self-publishing companies like Mindstir Media help new authors by taking care of things like ISBN assignment, cover design, barcode, copyright, etc. They also offer a marketing service to help you make money with your own books.